connexcs/docs/docs/setup/information/recording.md

-# Browse Recording
+# Browsing Recording
-Setup :material-menu-right: Information :material-menu-right: Browse Recording
+Setup :material-menu-right: Information :material-menu-right: Browsing Recording

-When enabled ConnexCS provides wholesale call recording.

-This page provides a file system style access into call recordings
+The **Browsing Record** provides a file system style access into call recordings, if wholesale Call Recording has been enabled (Call Recording setup [here](https://docs.connexcs.com/customer/routing/#call-recording).

 * The initial view presents all accounts where call recording has been enabled
-* Once the account has been clicked, dates are presented in YYYY-MM-DD format.
+* Select the account to view dates in YYYY-MM-DD format.
-* once the date has been clicked, recordings are stored with the Call-ID as the filename.
+* Select a date to view recordings, which are stored using the Call-ID as the filename.

-!!! warning
+!!! warning "Legal Respnsiblity"
 	Call recording are currently stored indefinitely.
 We make no assumptions about your data expiration policy or the laws applicable to your company or this information.
 It is your responsibility to inform us if you wish for this data to be deleted.